MartinBuchheim/Transparency4Ortho/README.md

 `Transparency4Ortho "E:\Games\X-Plane 11" "L:\Ortho4XP\Scenery\Tiles" "L:\Ortho4XP\Overlays\Forkboy US\yOrtho4XP_Arizona"`

-Note that you can also use a folder that contains multiple overlay-folders in it's file-structure below as a parameter - Transparency4Ortho will detect those.
-You can not, however, use only certain tiles inside an overlay-folder.
+Note that you can also use a folder that contains multiple ortho-folders in it's file-structure below as a parameter - Transparency4Ortho will detect those.
+You can not, however, use only certain tiles inside an ortho-folder.
 In other words, if you have this structure:

-> ├───Forkboy US
+> ├── Forkboy US
-> │   ├───yOrtho4XP_Arizona
+> │   ├── zCalifornia_v5
-> │   │   └───Earth nav data
+> │   │   ├── Earth nav data
+> │   │   │   ├── +30-120
-> │   │       ├───+30-110
+> │   │   │   ├── +30-130
-> │   │       └───+30-120
+> │   │   │   └── +40-130
-> │   ├───yOrtho4XP_California
+> │   ├── zColorado_2015_1m
-> │   │   └───Earth nav data
+> │   │   ├── Earth nav data
-> │   │       ├───+30-120
-> │   │       ├───+30-130
+> │   │   │   ├── +30-110
-> │   │       └───+40-130
+> │   │   │   └── +40-110

-You **can** use `Forkboy US` (to include both) or just `Forkboy US/yOrtho4XP_Arizona` as a parameter, but you **can not** use `Forkboy US/yOrtho4XP_Arizona/Earth nav data/+30-110`.
+You **can** use `Forkboy US` (to include both) or just `Forkboy US/zCalifornia_v5` as a parameter, but you **can not** use `Forkboy US/zCalifornia_v5/Earth nav data/+30-120`.

-### Backups of modified overlays
-Transparency4Ortho will automatically create backups of overlays it modifies under `<X-Plane-Folder>/Transparency4Ortho/Backups/<date-time>/`.
-You can choose another folder using the `-b`-option, but you can not switch them off completely.

 ### Influencing the ortho auto-detection
 If Transparency4Ortho does not detect some ortho-tiles or scenery automatically, or if it detects folders that are actually not orthos, you can influence the behavior of the scanner by simply creating (empty) files inside those directories with specified names.

 #### Include a folder as ortho-scenery
-Create a file named `Transparency4Ortho.Ortho.Include` in the scenery-directory you want to include as ortho-scenery.
+Create a file named `Transparency4Ortho.Include` in the scenery-directory you want to include as ortho-scenery.

-#### Include a folder as ortho-overlay
-Create a file named `Transparency4Ortho.Overlay.Include` in the scenery-directory you want to include as ortho-overlay.

 #### Exclude a folder as ortho-scenery
-Create a file named `Transparency4Ortho.Ortho.Exclude` in the scenery-directory you want to exclude from the scan.

-#### Exclude a folder as ortho-overlay
-Create a file named `Transparency4Ortho.Overlay.Exclude` in the scenery-directory you want to exclude from the scan.
+Create a file named `Transparency4Ortho.Exclude` in the scenery-directory you want to exclude from the scan.

 ### Additional options
 Run `Transparency4Ortho --help` to see a list of commands.